CoskunErden/DataPrepPro/README.md

 Utility Functions
 Loading and Saving Data

-from DataPrepToolkit.utils import load_data, save_data
+from DataPrepPro.utils import load_data, save_data
 import pandas as pd

 # Load data from a CSV file